mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **WEAPON-OF-DESTRUCTION**
 The standard heavy squad support weapon in most
-K’kree forces is equivalent to a PGMP-12.
-The K’kree version is just as bulky as human TL12 plasma weapons but the mass is distributed such that it can be used by a K’kree without the need for battle dress, providing the gunner adopts a braced stance.
+K'kree forces is equivalent to a PGMP-12.
+The K'kree version is just as bulky as human TL12 plasma weapons but the mass is distributed such that it can be used by a K'kree without the need for battle dress, providing the gunner adopts a braced stance.
 The weapon-of- destruction uses a backpack power supply good for 40 shots and is only considered Very Bulky if the user is